Table of Contents

 Configuring the Environment

-SWIRL uses django-environ to load important values such as hostname from a file called .env.
+SWIRL uses django-environ to load critical settings from a file named .env.

 SECRET_KEY=your-secret-key